panva/oauth4webapi/docs/variables/expectNoState.md

 • `const` **expectNoState**: unique `symbol`

+Indicates that no authorization response `state` parameter is expected.

-Use this as a value to [validateAuthResponse](../functions/validateAuthResponse.md) `expectedState` parameter to indicate no `state` parameter value is expected, i.e. no `state` parameter value was sent with the authorization request.
+Use this as the [validateAuthResponse](../functions/validateAuthResponse.md) `expectedState` value when no `state` parameter was sent with the authorization request.